Respect and Consideration for Human Rights

 • Carry out CSR activities in all existing and operating projects to be possessed in long term (100%).

-• We held internal EHS (environment, health and occupational safety) training courses for supervisors and company employees belonging to sections engaged in resource development.
-The attendance rate of those subject to this training was 100%.
+• We held internal EHS (environment, health and occupational safety) guidelines training courses for supervisors and staffs engaged in mining projects.
+The attendance rate of the training was achieved 100%.

-• We checked the proper compliance to the EHS guideline by one new project and seven existing projects in our mining business, and also by one another resource-related project.
+• We checked the proper compliance to the EHS guidelines for one new project, nine existing projects, and one another resource-related project.

 Food Company